'Genocide' Has Been Committed Against Indigenous Women And Girls, Canadian Panel Says

 The report views the violence as a product of a long history of oppression.
 "Violence against Indigenous women and girls is a crisis centuries in the making," the reports states.
 "The process of colonization has, in fact, created the conditions for the crisis of missing and murdered Indigenous women, girls and 2SLGBTQQIA people that we are confronting today."

-Trauma from government policies toward the indigenous community, it says, are a catalyst for violence — policies such as separating children from their families and forcing children to attend government-sponsored schools for purposes of assimilation.
-Violence also stemmed from the economic and social marginalization of these communities, and a lack of will by government and other institutions to make concrete reforms.
+Trauma from government policies toward the Indigenous community, it says, are a catalyst for violence — policies such as separating children from their families and forcing children to attend government-sponsored schools for purposes of assimilation.
+Violence also stemmed from the economic and social marginalization of these communities and a lack of will by government and other institutions to make concrete reforms.

 "In the justice system, the health care system, child welfare, and in other situations, witnesses commonly described an institutional culture that makes women and 2SLGBTQQIA people feel as though the violence they're experiencing is due to their own personal failings, rather than recognizing that these challenges are a reflection of the way their own institutions contribute to colonial violence," the report states.

-The government has not listened enough to indigenous community members and what they think might help to end the violence, according to the inquiry.
-The dozens of recommendations put forward ranged from global to local in scope — such as calling on the government to fulfill its obligations under international law or asking Canadian officials to help provide access for Indigenous communities to connect with their own cultures.
+The government has not listened enough to Indigenous community members and what they think might help to end the violence, according to the inquiry.
+The dozens of recommendations put forward ranged from global to local in scope — such as calling on the government to fulfill its obligations under international law and asking Canadian officials to help provide access for Indigenous communities to connect with their own cultures.

-The report also urged the government to prioritize funding for and civilian oversight of Indigenous policing, and to weigh violence against Indigenous women, girls and 2SLGBTQQIA people more heavily in criminal sentencing.
+The report also urged the government to prioritize funding for, and civilian oversight of, Indigenous policing and to weigh violence against Indigenous women, girls and 2SLGBTQQIA people more heavily in criminal sentencing.